How long should a divorce take if we both agree?

 The truth is though, giving you an exact timeframe for your divorce is impossible as each case varies from couple to couple.

-The divorce process in England and Wales is the SAME for every divorce and unless there are complications, each undefended divorce goes through exactly the same process.
+The divorce process in England and Wales is exactly the SAME for every divorce case that is filed and unless there are complications, each divorce case has to follow the same procedure.

 If my divorce is agreed will it be quicker

 No, unfortunately being in agreement will not actually make your divorce quicker.

 There are however things you can do to make it quicker and we at Quicke Divorce can reduce the time a divorce can take because of our use of technology and expertise in preparing and filing undefended divorces.

 How long will my divorce actually take

 If your divorce is not contested by your spouse, then we would be confident in getting your final decree within 18-20 weeks.

 The amount of time it takes to get a divorce depends on several factors, including;